Alwin-Lin/gcpSetup/README.md

    source build/envsetup.sh
    ```
    - Build target
-     - Use ``` lunch ``` with no additional arguments to check all avalible variants
+     - Use ``` lunch ``` with no additional arguments to check all avalible variants.
+     - This process can take around 3~5 hours to finish depending on the computing power
      - You can speed up the build process by adding additional threads, that however is limited by computing engine
    ```
    lunch <TARGET_VARIANT> \
    m -j<THREAD_COUNT>
    ```
-   Note: This process can take around 3~5 hours to finish depending on the computing power
 5. Run emulator
 ```
 emulator